English in the Commonwealth of Nations: Non-native varieties

 Second-language varieties of English in Africa and Asia have often undergone "indigenisation"; that is, each English-speaking community has developed (or is in the process of developing) its own standards of usage, often under the influence of local languages.
-These dialects are sometimes referred to as New Englishes (McArthur, p.
-36); most of them inherited non-rhoticity from Southern British English.
+These dialects are sometimes referred to as New Englishes; most of them inherited non-rhoticity from Southern British English.

 Africa

-Several dialects of West African English exist, with considerable regional variation, though there is a set of common tendencies of pronunciation.
-Nigerian and Ghanaian English are the varieties with the largest number of speakers; English also holds official or national status in Sierra Leone, Cameroon’s Anglophone provinces, the Gambia, and Saint Helena, a British territory.
-It also holds official status in Liberia, which is not a Commonwealth country but rather has a history connected to the United States of America.
+In the Commonwealth countries of West Africa, there are national varieties of English in Nigeria, Ghana, Sierra Leone, Cameroon and the Gambia.

-National varieties of English are also spoken in Kenya, Uganda, and Tanzania.
+In East Africa, national varieties of English are spoken in Kenya, Rwanda, Uganda, and Tanzania.
+The modern development of English in Rwanda is closely associated with the post-1994 period.
+The return of Rwandans who had lived for extended periods in neighbouring countries, particularly Uganda, increased the presence of English in public and institutional life, and provided an important regional input for local English usage.
+English subsequently expanded in domains such as education and administration.
+Rwanda became a Commonwealth country in 2009.

-Prior to Togo's admission at the 2022 Commonwealth Heads of Government Meeting, Togolese Foreign Minister Robert Dussey said that he expected Commonwealth membership to provide opportunities for Togolese citizens to learn English, and remarked that the country sought closer ties with the Anglophone world.
+Prior to Togo's admission to the Commonwealth in 2022, foreign minister Robert Dussey said that he expected Commonwealth membership to provide opportunities for Togolese citizens to learn English.